How to write a professional bio in 2025 for your website (with example)

 Remember that the goal is to appear credible, to elicit trust, and that is something that is done at the emotional level.
 If your readers’ brains have to hesitate to process an unfamiliar word, the emotional effect is interrupted.
 You derail your own thought process.

 You might need a technical word or two to convey credibility.
 If so, use them.
+But keep those to a minimum.

 Your audience might be colleagues, fellow astrophysicists or forensic accountants.
 OK, use jargon that is common among all of your audience…but keep your bio simple in every other way possible.